parsakafi/wp-meta-optimizer/README.md

     )
 ));
 ```
-Plugin changed query to this:
+Plugin changed a query to this:
 ```
 $query = new WP_Query(array(
     'orderby' => array(